kv35xx/sample-demo/index.md

    Click the **Create API** button.

-1. Configure the service on the `echo-service` API page by performing the following steps:
+1. Configure the API details on the `echo-service` page by performing the following steps:

    1. Select the **Implementation** tab on the left and then add the